pacu23/adwaita-accent-color-changer/README.md

 Included optional copying of the shell themes to /usr/share so they are available for GDM.

-Included a fix for Firefox and Thunderbird: if using adw-gtk3, they do not accept .config overrides and instead follow GNOME's system accent color, that's why Adw-gtk3 theme optionally gets cloned in .themes and renamed.
-Set your gtk3 theme to that and it will follow the custom accent.
+Included a fix for Firefox and Thunderbird: if using adw-gtk3, they do not accept .config overrides and instead follow GNOME's system accent color, due to theme name detection, that's why Adw-gtk3 theme optionally gets cloned in .local/share/themes and renamed.

 Included a fix for the following extensions: Gtk4 desktop icons, Accent privacy indicators, Color picker.
 Modifying the extension's files in ~/.local/share/gnome-shell/extensions (if installed there).
 It might reset after an update, so just rerun the script.
 If something breaks, just reinstall the extensions.